 I hope you guys are having a great day

-Type and Auto-sync Subtitles in YouTube
+#Type and Auto-sync Subtitles in YouTube.

-The second mode to add subtitles: Transcribe and auto-sync.
+The second mode to add subtitles: Auto-sync.

 You don't have to care about formatting if you don't have a transcript file.

-Create Subtitles for your YouTube Videos
+#Create Subtitles for your YouTube Videos (Recommended).

-The third mode of captioning: Create new subtitles or CC.
+The third mode of captioning: Type manually.

 Note that subtitles timing could not be accurate as you expected.